amazon-science/auto-rag-eval/README.md

 * `LLMServer`: Unified LLM endpoints to generate the exam.
 * `RetrievalSystems`: Unified Retrieval System classes (eg DPR, BM25, Embedding Similarity...).

-## I - Exam Data Generation Process
+## II - Exam Data Generation Process

 We illustrate our methodology on 4 tasks of interest: AWS DevOPS Troubleshooting, StackExchange Q&A, Sec Filings Q&A and Arxiv Q&A. We then show how to adapt the methodology to any task.